isomerpages/nlb-discovereads/index.md

     - infopic:
         title: Watch this!
         subtitle: School Holiday Specials with Librarians
-        description: Do your children like creating their own inventions just like Leonardo Da Vinci?
-Join our librarian Faye, as she shows us Leonardo’s many amazing inventions and teaches us how to make one of them
+        description: Do your children like creating their own inventions just like Leonardo da Vinci?
+Join our librarian Faye, as she shows us Leonardo’s many amazing inventions and teaches us how to make one of them.
         button: Watch
         url: https://www.youtube.com/watch?v=vUXWrQMa8QY
         image: /images/homepage/holiday-special.png